-Table 6.12 provides details of the modelled ammonia levels at Blaen Cynon SAC as a result of the Enviroparks development proposals.
-In combination data is not provided as there are not any additional local impacts from the other schemes outlined in Chapter 4.
+Table 6.14 provides details of the modelled ammonia levels using IED emissions limits data at Blaen Cynon SAC as a result of the Enviroparks development proposals.
+In-combination data is not provided as there are not any additional local impacts from the other schemes outlined in Chapter 4.